Canada’s Record at the International Labour Organization (ILO)* *

 Let’s examine Canada’s record at the ILO:

-- At the annual June Conference of the ILO, the Canadian government representatives take an active role in developing the ILO’s Conventions and always vote in favour of adoption of each Convention.
+• At the annual June Conference of the ILO, the Canadian government representatives take an active role in developing the ILO’s Conventions and always vote in favour of adoption of each Convention.
 Canada’s record at ratifying those Conventions however is extremely poor.
-Of the ILO’s 188 Conventions, Canada has only ratified 30.
+Of the ILO’s 189 Conventions, Canada has only ratified 34.
+Out of 34 Conventions ratified by Canada, 32 are in force and 2 Conventions have been denounced.

-- Canada has only ratified four of the 30 ILO Conventions developed since 1982.
+• Canada has only ratified eight of the 31 ILO Conventions developed since 1982.

-- Canada has ratified only five of the eight ILO fundamental Conventions.
-Canada is one of only nine countries in the world that have not ratified Convention No. 29 - Forced Labour (1930).
-Canada is one of only 29 countries in the world that have not ratified Convention No. 98 – Right to Organize and Collective Bargaining (1949).
-Canada is one of only 51 countries in the world that have not ratified Convention No. 138 – Minimum Age (1973).
+• Canada has ratified only six of the eight ILO fundamental Conventions.
+Canada is one of only 24 countries in the world that have not ratified Convention No. 98 – Right to Organize and Collective Bargaining (1949).
+Canada is one of only 22 countries in the world that have not ratified Convention No. 138 – Minimum Age (1973).

 The Canadian government is failing in its responsibility under international labour and human rights standards to deter such attacks and protect workers’ rights.
 In fact, the federal government’s record of workers’ rights violations is as deficient or worst than many of the provincial governments in Canada.